-Historic US Highway 41 winds its way to Michigan Technological University, hugging the southern edge of campus to separate dorms and recreation from academic facilities.
+Historic US Highway 41 winds its way to Michigan Technological University, hugging the southern edge of campus to separate residence halls and recreation from academic facilities.

 Enter campus from the east to walk through the Rosza Center for the Performing Arts.
-View visual arts exhibits and installations, and peek into the performance hall, before taking the catwalk into the Walker Arts and Humanities Center.
-Walker houses Michigan Tech's Humanities Digital Media Zone, a modern language lab, the McArdle Theatre, and the Multiliteracies Center.
+View visual arts exhibits and installations, and peek into the performance hall, before entering the Walker Arts and Humanities Center.
+Walker houses Michigan Tech's Humanities Digital Media Zone, a modern language lab, the McArdle Theatre, and the Writing Center.

 Exit Walker and head west.
 Check out the architectural detail of Douglass Houghton Hall, built in the late 1930s.
 A few steps later and you'll come to the border of world-class research in engineering and the hard sciences.
 On your right is the Minerals and Materials Engineering Building (locally known as the M&M), home to one of the few university-run foundries in the nation, as well as three cutting-edge biomedical engineering research labs: the Regeneration and Repair, Engineered Biomaterials, and Biosensors Laboratories.

 Fisher Hall is on the left.
 Tech's physics and math departments live here—and so does the campus movie theater.
-Connected to Fisher is Rekhi Hall, where you can find the Department of Computer Science and the Computer Science Learning Center.
+Connected to Fisher is Rekhi Hall, where you can find the College of Computing—the state's first and only college solely focused on computing.

 Look ahead and see The Dog.
 Our nine-foot-tall, 1,600-pound Husky statue stands on a 19-ton Baraga County boulder that is 1.8 billion years old.
 More than 1,000 personalized engraved stones surround the statue.

-Left of The Dog is the J. Robert Van Pelt and John and Ruanne Opie Library, recently upgraded with 250 new computer workstations; new scanners and printers, including a 3-D printer; improved wireless access; and functional, ergonomic furnishings and workspaces, including laptop bars and booths.
+Left of The Dog is the J. Robert Van Pelt and John and Ruanne Opie Library.
+An integral part of learning and research experiences across campus, the library also serves as the main computer lab on campus featuring 250 workstations; scanners and printers (including a 3-D printer); wireless access; and functional, ergonomic furnishings and workspaces—including laptop bars and booths.
 Across the way are Dillman Hall, the Dow Environmental Sciences and Engineering Building, and the Electrical Energy Resources Center.

 The Memorial Union Building (MUB) is just ahead.
-Inside you'll find the Keweenaw Commons Food Court, featuring a wide variety of international, freshly made foods.
-The MUB also houses student organization offices, the Campus Bookstore, meeting rooms, ballroom space, and the John Edgar McAllister Welcome Center.
+Inside you'll find the food court, student organization offices, the Campus Bookstore, meeting rooms, ballroom space, and the John Edgar McAllister Welcome Center.